-Looking at the changes in participants' choice of design when the design modality changed from numerical performance data to the mixed modality with both visual rendering and numerical performance data, a noticeable number of participants moved away from the "unorthodox" designs with better performance, to pick designs with more conventional design features.
-An example is in design problem 1, where 55 out of 155 participants who chose the "unorthodox" design (design 18393) when shown only numerical performance data moved away and chose the more conventional design 16875 when presented with both visual rendering and numerical performance data (Figure~\ref{fig:transition_example_1}).
-Similarly, 21 and 14 out of 38 and 66 participants, who chose the more unusual design 16763 and design 20985, two of the most picked designs, when provided only numerical performance data, chose the more conventional design 15317 instead when presented with both visual rendering and numerical performance data (Figure~\ref{fig:transition_example_2}).
-These changes in participants' choice of design when the design modality changed from numerical performance data to visual rendering + numerical performance data clearly show participants' preference for conventional design features, despite the "unorthodox" designs having better performance data.
+Changes in design choices across modalities further illustrate this preference.
+When the design modality changed from numerical performance data to the mixed modality, a noticeable number of participants moved away from the "unorthodox" designs with better performance toward designs with more conventional design features.
+This phenomenon is best illustrated with the first design problem with 2 options, where 55 out of 155 participants who chose the "unorthodox" design (design 18393) when shown only numerical performance data moved away and switched to the more conventional design 16875 when presented with both visual rendering and numerical performance data (Figure~\ref{fig:transition_example_1}).
+Similarly, in the third design problem with 16 options, 21 and 14 out of 38 and 66 participants, who chose the more unusual design 16763 and design 20985, two of the most picked designs, when provided only numerical performance data, switched to the more conventional design 15317 instead when presented with both visual rendering and numerical performance data (Figure~\ref{fig:transition_example_2}).
+These transitions clearly show participants' preference for conventional design features regardless of performance data.

-Among the designs with conventional features, design options with better performance have a higher pick rate when numerical performance data is provided.
-The participants' accuracy in selecting the Pareto optimal designs within conventional designs is shown in Figures \ref{fig:cmu_flyer_acc_res_NW}, \ref{fig:cmu_class_comb_acc_res_NW}, and \ref{fig:boeing_acc_res_NW} below (design problem 1 with two options is ruled out because it has only one conventional design option).
-Overall, the accuracy is high when numerical performance data is provided, in both numerical data and mixed modality conditions, suggesting that participants can identify the better-performing designs among those with conventional features.